Kaleidoscope (US)

 5. According to Wiki, Oh Death (sometimes O Death) is variously attributed to Appalachian musician and preacher Lloyd Chandler who called it “A Conversation With Death” or Dock Boggs who recorded it in the late twenties.
 This is the record.
 Moran Lee “Dock” Boggs was an Appalachian folk singer who was known to incorporate elements of blues in his output.
 Ralph Stanley performed a fine a cappella version of the number in the 2000 film O Brother, Where Art Thou?.
 Kaleidoscope credit the song to Dock Boggs on Side Trips.

 6. There’s a fine essay on Hesitation Blues in Wiki which talks about the song originating in oral format sometimes involving the invention of new verses.
-Two slightly different published versions came into being in 1915, one from Billy Smythe, Scott Middleton and Art Gilham, and the second from W.C.
+Two slightly different published versions came into being in 1915, one from Billy Smythe, Scott Middleton and Art Gillham, and the second from W.C.
 Handy with the alternative title Hesitating Blues.
-Gilham recorded the first of the pair in 1925 for Columbia.
+Gillham recorded the first of the pair in 1925 for Columbia.
 Subsequent versions spanned a range of genres.
 Wiki go on to list 45 artists who’ve recorded the number though I suspect that list is now incomplete.

 An alternative history – there would appear to be several – contained on Elijah Wald’s website Old Friends: A Songobiography focuses more on the early years and states that the song “may have been the first twelve-bar blues to be known all across the South, circulating in oral tradition for years – perhaps decades – before it was written down, mostly in versions that were far too dirty to be printed or recorded.”
 The article goes on to quote several verses of which I’ll include but one: